 Debt is becoming a normal part of personal finances.
 In the event of a pandemic where unemployment is hitting record times and people are losing their income, debt is taking its position.

-While the data from CNBC shows that an average American has $90,460 debt on his shoulders.
+While the average American has $96,371 debt on his shoulders.

 With several benefits of debt, it is also a poison that leads people into depression, filing bankruptcy, and being unable to live a life of freedom.
 A sad reality but exists.